miraclelinux/zabbix-benchmark/README.md

 When the benchmark is completed, results are writed to the file which is specified by write_throughput_result_file in the config file.

+When you interrupt or fail the benchmark, run following command to reset the
+state:

+    $ ./zabbix-benchmark disable_all_hosts

 #### Contents of an output file

 The format of an output file is CSV.